kjamison/brainmontageplot/README.md

 Usage:
 ```
 brainmontage
+# Input value options:
 [--input INPUTFILE]                 file with value for each ROI.
-Can be .txt or .mat
+Can be .txt or .mat  (or CIFTI for atlas cifti91k)
 [--inputfield INPUTFIELDNAME]       for .mat input with multiple variables, which variable name to use
+[--inputmapindex INPUTMAXINDEX]     0-based index for which map in a multi-map input file to render (FIRST dimension of input)
 [--inputvals val1 val2 val3 ...]    provide values for each ROI directly from commmand line

 --views VIEWNAME VIEWNAME ...       choose from: dorsal, lateral, medial, ventral, anterior, posterior (or none). default: all
 --outputimage OUTPUTIMAGE           image file to save final montage
 --surftype SURFTYPE                 choose from: infl, white, pial, mid, semi (semi-inflated). default: infl
+--hemis [HEMIS ...]                 left, right, or both. default: both
---colormap CMAPNAME                 colormap name from matplotlib colormaps (or "lut" for RGB from atlas LUT)
+--colormap CMAPNAME                 colormap name from matplotlib colormaps (or "lut" for RGB from atlas LUT, or "random")
 [--cmapfile CMAPFILE]               .txt file with R,G,B values on each line for some colormap
 --clim MIN MAX                      colormap value range
 --upscale SCALE                     higher value to render images at higher resolution (default=1)